 Take the one-on-one meeting.
 When I was a believer in traditional management, I would say you should have a one-on-one meeting once a week, no matter what.
 This was true in an era when our staff couldn’t contact us incredibly easily, but now they can just ping you a message on Teams or Slack.
 That problem is solved.

-I realised that one software developer on his own could build ten times as much as we could as a team of 40 or 50 if you just left them alone.
+I realized that one software developer on his own could build ten times as much as we could as a team of 40 or 50 if you just left them alone.

-How did you go about changing the job of manager in practice?
+How did you go about changing the job of a manager in practice?

 It came down to this: what is the minimum amount of effort I need to put in?
 What’s the best way to give my staff full control of something?
 The way management previously worked was you took everything that you were responsible for and made things happen so that it didn’t go wrong.
 It’s a bit like setting up safety rules.
 You give your staff a job to do and give them the rules to follow.
 You’re trying to stop the worst from happening, but that means we manage teams around the worst possible results.
 This stifles people.
 You may stop a few bad things from happening, but you also prevent good things from happening.